electroneum/electroneum/docs/wallet-rpc-documentation.md

   * *suggested_confirmations_threshold*  - unsigned int; Estimation of the confirmations needed for the transaction to be included in a block.
   * *timestamp*  - unsigned int; POSIX timestamp for the block that confirmed this transfer (or timestamp submission if not mined yet).
   * *txid*  - string; Transaction ID of this transfer (same as input TXID).
-  * *type*  - string; Type of transfer, one of the following: "in", "out", "pending", "failed", "pool"
+  * *type*  - string; Type of transfer, one of the following: "in", "out", "migration", "pending", "failed", "pool"
   * *unlock_time*  - unsigned int; Number of blocks until transfer is safely spendable.

 Example: